OR AS WE CALL IT, THE BIG DECOMMISH

 Solar Panel Decommissioning Services

-Specializing in large commercial and utility-scale solar panel decommissioning projects.
+Specializing in large commercial and utility-scale solar farm decommissioning projects.
 We partner with solar installers, contractors, real estate developers around the world that want to decommission used and old solar panels and equipment.

 Who We Are

-Solar Asset Recovery is the secondary market for excess new and used solar panels, inverters, battery backup storage and other hardware.
-We help to recoup some cash or try to offset costs of shipping and handling by decommissioning your used solar panels and equipment.
+The Solar Recycling Company is the secondary market for excess new and used solar panels, inverters, battery backup storage and other hardware.
+We help to recoup some cash or try to offset costs of shipping and handling by decommissioning your used solar panels, farms and equipment.

 *We don’t typically deal with small residential projects, only large scale commercial and utility-scale decommissioning.
 Typical minimum would be 100 panels.